oleskatony/3-tier-architecture/README.md

 ![](https://i.imgur.com/o3qigSJ.png)

 # Step 5: Cleaning up the Route Tables
-Once the web, application, and database tiers are all up and running, then your 3-tier-archetecture is complete!
+Once the web, application, and database tiers are all up and running, then your 3-tier archetecture is complete!
 You can now benefit from the scalability, reliability, and security that comes with using this architecture!
 There are still some additional tweaks and cleanup that I like to do that make the architecture nice and neat.

 As you recall in step 1, using the "VPC and more" option caused AWS to automatically provision route tables when creating our VPC.
-This last and final step of configuring our 3-tier-architecture will just focus on cleaning up the route tables to make configurations easier in the future.
+This last and final step of configuring our 3-tier architecture will just focus on cleaning up the route tables to make configurations easier in the future.

 We currently have 6 route tables in total inside our VPC, the main route table does not show up on the resource map until after creation:
 - 1 main route table (0 subnet associations)